 Doctor Strange in the Multiverse of Madness – May 7, 2021

-One of the most highly anticipated movies on the upcoming superhero movie circuit, the Doctor Strange sequel brings back Benedict Cumberbatch as Strange and director Scott Derrickson.
-Plot details are light but according to Derrickson, the plan is to “…make the first scary MCU film.”
+One of the most highly anticipated movies on the upcoming superhero movie circuit, the Doctor Strange sequel brings back Benedict Cumberbatch as Strange.
+According to producers the plan is to “…make the first scary MCU film.”
 Hear that, The Eternals?
-News from Doctor Strange 2 says Elizabeth Olsen will reprise her role as Scarlett Witch, adding to the rumors that this sequel plays into the upcoming Disney+ series WandaVision.
-The villain in this one is Nightmare though no actor has been chosen for the role.
+News from Doctor Strange 2 says Elizabeth Olsen will reprise her role as Scarlet Witch, adding to the rumors that this sequel plays into the upcoming Disney+ series WandaVision.
+The primary villain in this one is Nightmare though no actor has been chosen for the role yet.

 The Batman – June 6, 2021